steviepoppe/graduate_thesis/graduate_thesis_stevie_poppe.md

 [^20]: It should be noted that a short news-report on Youtube covering this topic, "A Lot Of White Supremacists Seem To Have An Asian Fetish (HBO)" by @vice_news_lot_2017, had as of writing, a ratio of 6,1K dislikes to 5,6K likes.
 In the comment section I identified a newly posted comment by "Notification Email" (barring a play-list of several game-related videos an otherwise empty account) to state "absolute state of (((modern journalism))) ... the truth is people longing culture about sincerity, chivalry, family value, etc. the west is beyond saved from the sinner, hedonist, liar, and degenerate."
 Another comment, by the account "ShadyxFiascoX 32", had 166 likes and stated "Personally Hitler loved Japan and said they had a good culture.
 What the hell is (((Vice))) talking about".
 In both cases the triple parentheses (originated from Alt-Right discourse) implies Jewish ownership of the video's owner, Vice News.
 One comment, by "Ochiai's Channel" misinterprets this video's content by posting "I am Japanese, and can I consider his talk as a hate speech against us?!".
 His channel, with a follower count of 610 subscribers and viewed over 87K times as of writing, states both in Japanese and English *2-Channeru-nado ni katte ni rinku o iron'na tokoro ni hattari,nan nara katte ni bideo o ichibu o kiritotte riyō suru no, OKdesu! ...
 Tada, han'nichi no hitotachi wa, do no yōna katachideare, riyō wa okotowarishimasu.* (「２ちゃんねる等に勝手にリンクを色んな所に貼ったり、なんなら勝手にビデオを一部を切り取って利用するの、OKです！ ... ただ、反日の人達は、どのような形であれ、利用はお断りします。」) and "You can paste my videos anywhere, or you can even download it and edit to use it. ...
 However, if you're anti-Japan or pro-migration, you're not welcome to do any of those in any means" [@noauthor_ochiais_nodate].
 [^21]: It is fitting too then that former Vice President of the United States, Al Gore, referred to the Internet in a 1994 speech for the International Telecommunication Union, as "information superhighways" that would serve as a "metaphor of democracy" and lead to a "global community".
 The text is available in full at <http://vlib.iue.it/history/internet/algorespeech.html>.
 [^22]: "Determinism is a philosophical system that posits every physical event, including human cognition and action, is causally determined by an unbroken chain of past occurrences and therefore makes it possible for us to know future effects with certainty.
 Technological determinism claims that technology is an autonomous, "self-controlling, self-determining, self-generating, self-propelling, self-propelling, selfperpetuating and self-expanding force ... out of human control, changing under its own momentum and 'blindly' shaping society" [@chandler_act_1995, p.1]
 [^5]: A conservative Nippon Foundation platform *nippon.com* English-language publication by author Furuya Tsunehiro (a cultural critic, online personality and until 2014 himself a frequent guest on Channel Sakurai).
 He claims that "disturbing as the voice of cyber-extremism may be, its influence on Japanese politics and society remains limited, and its heyday is nearing an end" [@furuya_roots_2016].
+The platform is part of the Sasakawa Peace Foundation, founded by war-criminal and World Anti-Communist League (WACL) member Sasakawa Ryōichi [@kirkup_obituary:_1995].
 [^25]: In another note-worthy intersection with the Alt-Right, Vlaams Belang leader Tom Van Grieken hosted an event debating the UN migration compact with amongst others Steve Bannon [@gotev_vlaams_2018].
 Moreover, a youth subdivision of Vlaams Belang hosted Lauren Southern (see footnote 13) as guest-speaker during another congress supervised by Van Grieken [@rennenberg_vlaams_2018].
 [^19]: @davison_language_2012 defines a "meme" as a "a piece of culture, typically a joke, which gains influence through online transmission." (**pagenumber**)
 [^24]: After the Unite the Right rally in Charlottesville, The term Alt-Lite occasionally came into usage to differentiate its relatively moderate members from more extremist white-nationalist Alt-Right members such as Richard Spencer.
 When referring to the Alt-Right in this paper, this author uses the term as an overarching umbrella term indicating both.
 For a closer take on the Alt-Right, the Alt-Light and the "Online culture wars", this author recommends @nagle_kill_2017.